Home

 Lesson Overview

-In this lesson, we take a big-picture look at key issues that underlie most disease, and review verifiable healing principles.
+In this lesson, we consider key issues that underlie most disease and healing principles that are consistently and verifiably effective.

 Objective

-Be clear on the differentiation of naming disease vs. resolving it, and be familiar with key issues that underlie most disease, including chronic stress and chronic inflammation, plus verifiable principles of healing, including specific lifestyle factors that restore the body’s natural healing forces.
+Differentiate the naming of disease vs. resolving it and be familiar with key issues that underlie most disease including chronic stress and inflammation, plus verifiable principles of healing, including specific ways to restore the body’s natural healing forces.

 Description